escolmebartlebooth/CarND-MPC-Project/README.md

   * the transformation of state and way points to car coordinates
   * the inversion of the steering angle due to the expected input to the simulator
   * use of a 3rd order polynomial cf. the classroom 1st order - the trajectory of the car warranted the 3rd order line fitting
-  * adjusting the initial state for latency using the motion model equations
+  * as mentioned above, adjusting the initial state for latency using the motion model equations

 Once these adjustments were made, the car would travel reasonably well for a few seconds before veering off the track.
-This then led to the need to tune the cost functions and some variable bounds.
+This then led to the need to tune the horizon, cost functions and some variable bounds.

 ### Getting round the track